Chamomile is a marvelous medicinal herb with beautiful blooms. But let’s be honest: it can be a bit boisterous in the garden.

 In a container, the prolific tendencies are more easily kept in check.
 It’s also a plant that can handle a little dryness, so it’s practically tailor-made to live in a pot.
 Container-grown plants tend to dry out more quickly than plants grown in-ground in the garden.

 As if that wasn’t enough, it’s not just ideal for planting outdoors.
 You can also grow chamomile year-round indoors!
-We’ll cover that in more detail in a separate guide (coming soon!) but I’ll touch on it here as well.
+We cover that in more detail in a separate guide but I’ll touch on it here as well.

 The Roman type tends to produce fewer flowers than the German variety, so if you’re hoping for an abundant tea harvest, go for German chamomile.

-You can find packets of M. recutita seeds available at Eden Brothers.
+You can find packets of M. recutita seeds available at Eden Brothers and in packets of 100 from Earthbeat Seeds.

 Because of its size, Roman isn’t ideal for growing indoors.